AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 * Only one migration project can be active in an account at any given point in time.
 Within a project, only one sprint can be active at any given point in time.
 * You cannot undo a Run that is already in process.
 However, you can use the existing delete option within each feature of Learning Manager to undo any data or content migration.

-As soon as the migration project starts, the project moves into a state of ‘Under Migration’.
+As soon as the migration project starts, the project moves into a state of 'Under Migration'.
 In this state, no other user other than the Integration Admin can log in to Learning Manager.

 Upload training content to Content folders: